Jo Morrison's triharpskele logo Jo's nameplate Jo Morrison's triharpskele logo

 Give the harpist as much information as you can, and the service will go more smoothly.
 Ideally, provide them with a complete order of service for the ceremony.

-My triharpskele logo is by Amanda Fisher, Pixelations, Inc.
+My triharpskele logo is by Amanda Fisher.

 The triharpskele logo is Copyright © 1998 Jo Morrison and Amanda Fisher, All rights reserved.